AmcacheParser: the complete guide to Eric Zimmerman's tool

 Connected device history (printers, monitors, removable media controllers). |

-The columns you will pivot on most often:
+Columns you pivot on most often:

 Worked examples#